Interpol (band): Side projects

 In early 2007, Fogarino joined with former Swervedriver frontman Adam Franklin to form a side-project band called The Setting Suns.
 Since then, the duo have changed their name to Magnetic Morning and released a six-track EP on iTunes.

-On August 4, 2009, Banks released his solo first record titled Julian Plenti is...
+On August 4, 2009, Banks released his first solo record titled Julian Plenti is...
 Skyscraper under the assumed name Julian Plenti.
 Although not a long departure from Interpol's sound, the album features a wider range of material, and "establishes Banks' viability as a musician outside of the context of Interpol".
 The album was recorded at the Seaside Lounge in Brooklyn and at Electric Lady Studios in Manhattan.
 It was mixed by Peter Katis at Tarquin Studios in Connecticut.
 The album was released on Matador Records.
 He released his second solo album, Banks, on October 22, 2012, under his own name.

 In 2013, Fogarino, touring Interpol member Brandon Curtis, and Duane Denison formed EmptyMansions, who released their album snakes/vultures/sulfate via Riot House Records in April 2013.

 In 2014, Daniel Kessler formed Big Noble with sound designer Joseph Fraioli of Datach'i.
 They released their debut album First Light on February 2, 2015.

 In 2016, Paul Banks released an album alongside Wu-Tang Clan member RZA under the name Banks & Steelz.
-The album, titled Anything But Words, was released on August 26, 2016 through Warner Bros.
+The album, titled Anything But Words, was released on August 26, 2016, through Warner Bros.
 Records.

 In 2020, Paul Banks announced a new side project by the name of Muzz.
 The band also consists of Josh Kaufman and Matt Barrick.
-Their self-titled debut LP, Muzz was released on June 5, 2020 through Matador Records.
+Their self-titled debut LP, Muzz was released on June 5, 2020, through Matador Records.